Mean field study of 2D quasiparticle condensate formation in presence of strong decay: Mean-field phase diagram

 Note that for $\Gamma\to 0$, only the “upper” stationary point exists.
 It is given by:

 The effective chemical potential $\nu$ of the condensate becomes equal to the one of the particle reservoir, as one could expect for atomic gas of long-living particles.
-The condensation threshold may be identified at $\rho\to 0$ (see the y-intercept on Fig. \ref{fig:model_phase_diagram}):
+The condensation threshold may be identified at $\rho\to 0$ (see the $y$-intercept in the Fig. \ref{fig:model_phase_diagram}):

-Since $\Lambda^+$ itself is not an independent quantity but depends on density and temperature, this equation may be treated as a one defining the critical effective temperature $T_c^{\rm eff}$.
+Since $\Lambda^+, \mu$ and $\gamma$ themselves are not independent quantities, but they depend on density and temperature, this equation may be treated as a one defining the critical effective temperature $T_c^{\rm eff}$.
 When increasing condensate decay rate, this temperature gets shifted.
-A demonstration of critical temperature evaluation will be presented in sec. \ref{sec:demonstration}.
+A demonstration of critical temperature evaluation will be presented in Sec. \ref{sec:demonstration} where we map this phase diagram on the density/temperature plane.